Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 See the ``ENABLE_TRACES`` make variable in `GNUmakevars.inc <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/GNUmakevars.inc>`_ for that, and do not forget to recompile all classes and modules that shall observe this newer setting.

-Note that the ``warning``, ``error`` and ``fatal`` trace severities will not be impacted by this setting, as they shall remain always available (never muted).
+Note that an error-like `trace severity`_ will not be impacted by this setting, as such traces shall remain always available (never muted).

-Doing so incurs a very low runtime overhead anyway (supposing of course that sending these failure-related messages happens rather infrequently), as the cost of a mostly idle trace aggregator (which is spawned in all cases) is mostly negligible - knowing that runtime resource consumption happens only when/if emitting traces for good.
+Doing so incurs a very low runtime overhead anyway (supposing of course that sending these failure-related messages happens rather infrequently), as the cost of a mostly idle trace aggregator (which is spawned in all cases) is mostly negligible - knowing that runtime resource consumption happens only when/if emitting actual traces.